rstudio/rstudio-conf-2022-program/data-science-in-production/robust-r-deployments-building-pipeline.md

 talk_id: 22198
 talk_slug: robust-r-deployments-building-pipeline
 talk_type: regular
+talk_tags: [html/css/js, interop, production]
 session_slug: data-science-in-production
-block: 3-7-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Robust R Deployments: Building a Pipeline from RStudio to Production
+talk_title: "Robust R Deployments: Building a Pipeline from RStudio to Production"
 # A short version of the title, suitable for small displays
 talk_title_short: Robust R Deployments
 # A link to your talk's materials, when ready